Christopher Moore, PhD

 Ph.D., Chemistry, Virginia Commonwealth University

-Christopher Moore is the Dr. George F. Haddix Community Chair in Physical Science and associate professor of physics at the University of Nebraska Omaha.
+Christopher Moore is the Dr. George F. Haddix Community Chair in Physical Science and professor of physics at the University of Nebraska Omaha.
 Holding a M.S. in applied physics and a Ph.D. in chemistry from Virginia Commonwealth University, Dr. Moore has worked as a physical science teacher at several secondary schools in Virginia, as a professional materials scientist, and as a scholar of and consultant on science education.
 Dr. Moore is author of the book “Creating Scientists: Teaching and Assessing Science Practice for the NGSS”.

 2018 – present | Dr. George F. Haddix Community Chair in Physical Science and Associate Professor of Physics, University of Nebraska Omaha